Botanical Ingredient

 Traditional Uses

-• Soothing inflamed, irritated, and sensitive skin
+• Traditionally used for soothing irritated and sensitive skin

 Key Properties